-It is basically a guarantee instrument from the bank of the buyer (importer), ensuring that the buyer will pay for the goods sold to the buyer.
+An irrevocable letter of credit It is basically a guarantee instrument from the bank of the buyer (importer), ensuring that the buyer will pay for the goods sold to the buyer.
 The bank guarantees that the seller would receive the correct amount at the right time.

 In case, buyer fails in making the payment, the bank will be responsible for covering the amount of the purchase.
 Bank issues a Letter of Credit after obtaining the pledge of securities or cash as collateral from buyer.
 Further, banks also charge a fee for such a service, normally a percentage of the size of the credit letter.

 It is a notice where a bank allows the buyer to take possession of the merchandise, but the ownership title to the merchandise rests with the bank.
 Under this arrangement, the bank provides the buyer with a short-term import loan to pay for the goods imported under the Letter of Credit.
 The credit terms granted by the banks for TR typically ranges between 60-120 days.

 Trust Receipt offers several benefits to the buyer as they do not need to make payment immediately, when the documents are presented under the documentary credit.
 Further, a buyer can get up to 100% finance of the documentary credit, invoice value or documentary collection.
 Also, Trust Receipts help the buyer to take benefit of the credit terms, and needs to pay only principal and interest on maturity of the credit term.
 Further, it also frees the working capital, which can then be used for various other business purposes.

 A LC facility together with TR credit terms is structured as a revolving business line of credit line for the user.

 IE Singapore Loan Insurance Scheme

 IE Singapore, now known as Enterprise Singapore after merger with Spring S’pore, provides a loan insurance scheme (LIS) which provides participating banks credit insurance against insolvency risks of borrowers.